-Stemming back to the days of ‘Men are From Mars, Women are From Venus’, we have understood that there are some fundamental differences in how men and women think and feel.
-This difference could not be more apparent than in our communication styles, and in its goals.
+Stemming back to the days of ‘Men are From Mars, Women are From Venus’, we have understood there are fundamental differences in how men and women respond to situations.
+This difference could not be more apparent than in our communication styles.

 Women: Communication Style Explained

 Women are emotional and evocative by nature.
 I don’t mean that we are emotional messes, incapable of rational thought.
-I meant that we have different goals when we communicate.
+I mean that we have different goals when we communicate.

-For example: when we tell our partner about our day or about a situation that has happened, we are simply asking them to listen to us.
+For example, when we tell our partner about our day or about a specific situation, we are simply asking them to listen to us.
 We need to be heard, supported, and understood.
-We don’t need someone to be a bobble head who agrees with us – but we do need them to hear us out and try to understand where we are coming from.
+We don’t need someone to be a bobblehead who agrees with us.
+Instead, we need them to hear us out and try to understand where we are coming from.

 The mere act of being able to get something off our chest and talk it out is often all we need to feel better.
 This helps women process through a situation.